Rishikant181/Rettiwt-API/README.md

 - For help regarding the available commands, use the command `rettiwt help`
 - For help regarding a specific command, use the command `rettiwt help <command_name>`
+- For fetching the edit history of a tweet, use the command `rettiwt tweet history <tweet_id>`

 ## API Reference